 But how good actually are they?

 In fact, that doesn’t quite do it justice so let’s go in to a bit more detail and see if we can make that ‘stonkingly good!’

 The Goggles are capable of displaying 1080p 30FPS or 720p 60FPS video with the aid of the two 1920×1080 screens that it holds inside the headset.
 We only managed to get hold of one set of goggles for testing but DJI say you can sync up to 4 sets of Goggles so you can take passengers up with you – pretty cool stuff!

 The FPV goggles provide full 360 degrees of coverage and they are by far and away the best FPV’s I have ever experienced – and I have used a few!

-It was hard for us to tell whether the images displayed were more like true HD or 4K and the truth is that is probably somewhere in between due to the highly packed pixel density of the DJI Goggles.
-Essentially, you are being provided with 1920x1080 per eye as the goggles split the image using polarisation so you don’t suffer any overlap of the two images.
+It was hard for us to tell whether the images displayed were more like true HD or 4K and the truth is that they are probably somewhere in between due to the highly packed pixel density of the DJI Goggles.
+Essentially, you are being provided with 1920×1080 per eye as the goggles split the image using polarisation so you don’t suffer any overlap of the two images.

 We found the image to be crystal clear, noticed no latency whatsoever and found the colours to be bright and vibrant but still natural.